syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/js/open-pdf-file/from-azure-blob-storage.md

 N> The **Azure.Storage.Blobs** NuGet package must be installed in your application to use the previous code example.

 N> replace `PDF_Succinctly.pdf` with the actual document name that you want to load from Azure blob storage container.
-Make sure to pass the document name from the bucket to the `documentPath` property of the PDF viewer component
+Make sure to pass the document name from the azure contanier to the `documentPath` property of the PDF viewer component

 [View sample in GitHub](https://github.com/SyncfusionExamples/open-save-pdf-documents-in-azure-blob-storage).